3 Days in Hanoi Itinerary

 There aren’t many mosquitos in Hanoi, and not much malaria anyway in Vietnam, but you might need malaria tablets elsewhere in Vietnam.
 Dengue Fever could pose a problem in places outside of Hanoi.

 Don’t drink the water in Hanoi and boil it for a while to steralise it.
 Or use a water to go bottle – this is how I drunk clean water while in the city!
 You can purchase by clicking here.

 Travellers from Hanoi can go in all four directions – north to the rice terraces of Sa Pa and China, east to the world-famous Ha Long Bay, west to wonderful Laos, or south to Vietnam’s other cities and attractions.

 You can see my video about the best places to visit in Vietnam below.

 There are good transport links to all of these places.
-Check out the rest of my Asia posts to get an idea of where you’d like to go, and if you want to book transport I’d recommend using the 12go Asia search engine to get cheap tickets hassle-free.
+Check out the rest of my Asia posts to get an idea of where you’d like to go, and if you want to book transport I’d recommend using the Bookaway search engine to get cheap tickets hassle-free.
 You can check it out by clicking here.